CyCoreSystems/ari/README.md

 # Getting started

 This library maintains semver, and APIs between major releases **do** change.
-Therefore, always use a vendoring tool which supports semver, such as [dep](https://github.com/golang/dep).
+We use `GO111MODULE`, so Go version 1.11 or later is required.

-Version `4.x.x` is the current version.
-It offers a number of new features focused on facilitating ARI across large clusters and simplifies the API.
+Version `5.x.x` is the current version.

 There is also a NATS-based `ari-proxy` which is designed to work with this client library.
 It can be found at